Atomic Energy of Canada Limited

 • As part of the current Government-owned, Contractor-operated contract, the decommissioning and closure of the Whiteshell Laboratories is being executed by CNL under a target-cost agreement.
 This is a type of contract whereby the contractor agrees to perform the work based on a specific cost submitted in its bid (the target cost).
 If that price is achieved, the contractor stands to make a certain amount of fee; cost increases or decreases are shared by both the contractor and the client (in this case AECL).

-• AECL is currently planning on terminating the target cost agreement for the Whiteshell Laboratories and to include it as part of the broader ‘management and operating’ contract for the entirety of CNL operations.
+• AECL is planning on terminating the target cost agreement for the Whiteshell Laboratories and to include it as part of the broader ‘management and operating’ contract for the entirety of CNL operations.

 Does AECL still intend on bringing radioactive waste from other locations in Canada to the Chalk River Site?